neondatabase/website/next/content/docs/guides/stepzen.md

 The `getCustomerList` query defined in the GraphQL schema returns an array of the type `Customer`.

-- The `@dbquery` directive identifies the query as a database query.
+- The `@dbquery` directive identifies the query as a database query
-- `type` defines the type of database.
+- `type` defines the type of database
-- `schema` defines the schema.
+- `schema` defines the schema
-- `table` defines the table in the database.
+- `table` defines the table in the database
-- `configuration` defines the name of the connection configuration used to connect to the database.
+- `configuration` defines the name of the connection configuration used to connect to the database

 Earlier, you saw that the CLI created connections based on foreign key relationships.
 For example, the `order` table has a foreign key relationship with the `customer` table.
-This means that you can query data from the `order` table, and get the related data from the `customer` table. you can query the customer linked to an order like this:
+This means that you can query data from the `order` table, and get the related data from the `customer` table.
+You can query the customer linked to an order like this:

 ```graphql
 {